 My Night Sky Photography Setup

-Above is my telescope setup I was using at my home in Florida.
-After moving to the Ozarks I left out the laptop to make the rig easier to pack around and set up.
+Above is the telescope setup I was using at my home in Florida.
+After moving to the Ozarks, I left out the laptop to make the rig easier to pack around and set up.
 Here is a link to the telescope and the guided Go-To mount that I am using-Orion SkyView Pro 8 GoTo Reflector Telescope.
 I don’t make anything for recommending this scope.
 It is simply the one I use to get these photos.
 Do your own research before you decide.
 You can also feel free to contact me with questions you may have.

 How Do You Make The Photos Above?

-In the case of shooting photos through the telescope, the camera is attached to where the eyepiece would be located.
+In the case of shooting photos through the telescope, the camera is attached to the opening where the eyepiece would be located.
 This allows all the light collected to be focused on the sensor in your camera.
 This is what creates the image.
 When taking photos of stars that are bright, such as the Pleiades cluster, you don’t need many images to stack to make an acceptable photo showing the stars.
-But if you want to capture the faint blue nebula that surrounds the stars you need many exposures to stack.
+But if you want to capture the faint blue nebula that surrounds the stars, you need many exposures to stack.
 This allows you to build up the image and gathers enough light over time to bring out those fine details.

 The image of the Pleiades above was put together using the best 26 images exposed for 1 minute each.
 So instead of keeping the camera shutter open for 26 minutes, which would build up noise from the CCD sensor, much shorter exposures are stacked to keep the noise down.